xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 [asr9k:~]$
 ```

-**Important:** You need to restart the docker daemon for the above config change to take effect.
+**Important:** For the ASR9k, you need to restart the docker daemon for the above config change to take effect.

 ```
 [asr9k:~]$service docker restart